goku007xx/CSRF-Security-Lab/README.md

 - **Username**: `alice`
 - **Password**: `alice`

-## Learn More
+## Learn More / Help

-For a deep dive into how each mitigation works and the reasoning behind them, check out the blog:
+For a deep dive into how each mitigation works and the reasoning behind them, check out the blogs:

+If you have any questions, please post them as comments on any of the blog posts.

 ## License